Bassoon

 4. A work of your choice preferably composed after 1970.

-Audition requirement: Bach, Concerto and a virtuosic piece/caprice to be performed from memory
+Bach, Concerto, and a virtuosic piece/caprice to be performed from memory.

 Voice

-- All MM and DMA applicants must include a separate video clip containing the following:
+All applicants must include a separate introduction video containing the following:

-- State where they are currently studying or the school from which they most recently graduated.
+- State where you are currently studying or the school from which you most recently graduated.

 - Announce the title and composer of the works to be performed.